MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This control supports Continuous SDL Practice 8 – Ensure operational platform security and Practice 6 – Securing your engineering environment.

-Ensure that security best practices for network access management are followed for all technical elements of the: development environment, CI/CD pipeline, operational workload environment, and other development systems.
+Ensure that security best practices for network access management are followed for all technical elements of the development environment, CI/CD pipeline, operational workload environment, and other development systems.
 Threat actors have sophisticated methods and automation for identity attacks that they use frequently against both production systems and development processes.
 Network security is a foundational pillar of the [Zero Trust model](https://www.microsoft.com/security/business/zero-trust) that Microsoft recommends.

 Network security should include:

 - **External Network Protection** – Isolation from unsolicited external/internet traffic and mitigation of known attack types.
 This isolation typically takes the form of internet firewall, web application firewall (WAF), and API security solutions.
 - **Internal Network Protection** – Isolation from unsolicited internal traffic (from other enterprise network locations).
 This isolation might use similar controls as external network protection and might be granular to the workload or to specific individual components and IP addresses.
-- **Denial of Service Mitigations** – Protections against Distribute Denial of Service (DDoS) and other denial of service attacks.
+- **Denial of Service Mitigations** – Protections against Distributed Denial of Service (DDoS) and other denial of service attacks.
 - **Security Service Edge (SSE)** – Use of client side microsegmentation to provide secure access directly to resources, including application of Zero Trust policies.

 Ensure security best practices are followed for all development systems and the infrastructure hosting them (VMs, containers, network devices, and more).